Kevin Scott (American football)

-Kevin Tommorse Scott (born May 19, 1969) is an American former professional football player who was a cornerback for four seasons with the Detroit Lions of the National Football League (NFL).
+Kevin Scott (born May 19, 1969) is an American former professional football player who was a cornerback for four seasons with the Detroit Lions of the National Football League (NFL).
 He played college football for the Stanford Cardinal, earning first-team All-Pac 10 honors as a defensive back.
 He was chosen by the Detroit Lions with the 91st pick in the fourth round.
 He played four seasons with the Lions.
 His career included stops in Denver, Chicago, NFL Europe-Scotland Claymores, XFL-Las Vegas Outlaws, AFL-Detroit Fury and CFL-Toronto Argonauts.